eebio/esm/docs/src/flow_cytometers/manual_gating.md

 * Document that method in the manual gating documentation (this page)

 !!! note
     Gates can only return a single group that "passes" the gate.
-For example, it is not possible to have a single `Quadrant` gate that separates the data into all four quadrants.
+For example, it is not possible to have a single `QuadrantGate` that separates the data into all four quadrants.
 This is so that it plays nicely with the ESM transformations.
-If you need to gate into all four quadrants, you should define four `Quadrant` gates, each with different values of the `quadrant` parameter.
+If you need to gate into all four quadrants, you should define four `QuadrantGate`s, each with different values of the `quadrant` parameter.

 If you are unsure how to do any of these steps, feel free to [open an issue on GitHub](https://github.com/eebio/esm/issues/new/choose) asking for a new manual gate and explaining how the gate should work.